Jimmy’s Girl Friend

 Jimmy rolled his wheelchair over to the open door.
 He handed me his book titled Spooky Haunted Houses and lifted himself into my car.
 While I folded the wheelchair, I stole a glimpse at both pimply Jimmy, who fooled with his ipod, and the beauty beside him.
 Her inviting eyes locked onto mine.
 I stowed the wheelchair in the trunk and got into the car.

-Her eyes caught my glance into the rearview mirror.
+Her eyes caught my glance in the rearview mirror.
 “I’m Enrica,” she said.
 Her voice was perfectly clear and spoken in a timbre and pitch as if I were her lover.
 Her generous smile seemed as if I had just presented a rare and precious gift.

 I responded, “Nice to meet you.”
 Then I glanced as Jimmy untangled the ear bud wires.
 "Do you like ghost stories, Jimmy?"